 The motivation for obtaining the protective order was not to seek protection.
 Legal strategy in divorce and custody cases is a common reason people seek improper protective orders.

 Other alternatives may be available to challenge a protective order.
 A protective order can prevent you from carrying on with your life and could lead to serious negative consequences, especially for your job, if you are in the middle of a divorce, or in criminal proceedings.

 The sooner you contact us, the easier it is to begin collecting evidence and taking the necessary actions to fight an improper protective order.
 Call us, or complete the contact form, for a free consultation with one of our experienced criminal defense attorneys.

 Also Read: Accused of Domestic Violence in Virginia?
 Know the Facts!

-DISCLAIMER: The results of every case depend on factors unique to that case, and NZS Law does not guarantee or predict results in any given case.
+DISCLAIMER: The results of every case depend on factors unique to that case, and Nichols Zauzig does not guarantee or predict results in any given case.